-If you are travelling to one of the Schengen countries, you should check the official list from the EU from which countries citizens need a Schengen Visa to enter the Schengen Area.
-An always up to date list of countries is covered in this section: Who needs a Schengen Visa
+If you are traveling to one of the Schengen countries, you should check the official list from the EU from which countries citizens need a Schengen Visa to enter the Schengen Area.
+An always up to date list of countries is covered in this section.

 Schengen Visa Types

-How to find a Schengen Visa Travel Insurance
+How to find an accepted Schengen Visa Travel Insurance